ruankie/pydata23-synth-data/slides/main-slides.md

 ---

-## Outline
+## 🚏 Outline

-- What is a data pipeline and why do we need it?
+- What are data pipelines and why do we need them?
-- What are the challenges of building and testing data pipelines without real data?
+- Challenges of building and testing data pipelines
-- How can we use synthetic data to test data pipelines?
+- How to use synthetic data to test data pipelines
-- What are the tools and methods we used to generate and load synthetic data using Python?
+- Tools and methods to use when generating reliable synthetic data in Python
-- What are the benefits and challenges of using synthetic data for testing data pipelines?
+- Benefits and challenges of using synthetic data for testing data pipelines
-- What are some best practices and tips for creating and using synthetic data effectively?

 ---
 # Tools